 Welcome.
 I'm C.J.
 Gabbe, an urban planner focused on environmental sustainability and housing affordability.

-I'm an assistant professor in Santa Clara University's Department of Environmental Studies and Sciences.
-My past and ongoing research relates to four key topics: (1) land use regulations and housing markets; (2) the political economy of residential growth; (3) housing and environmental quality; and (4) housing and climate change.
+I'm an associate professor in Santa Clara University's Department of Environmental Studies and Sciences.
+My past and ongoing research focuses on three major topics in modern urban planning: (1) land use regulatory effectiveness and design; (2) housing and environmental quality; and (3) climate change vulnerability.
 I teach courses related to urban planning, environmental policy, and geographic information systems (GIS).

 I have a Ph.D. in urban planning from the UCLA Luskin School of Public Affairs, a Master of Urban Planning degree from the University of Washington, and a bachelor's degree in Planning, Public Policy and Management from the University of Oregon.
 I've been a member of the American Institute of Certified Planners (AICP) since 2008.

 I bring more than ten years of professional urban planning and public policy experience to my research and teaching.
 I previously worked for Fregonese Associates, the Portland Development Commission, U.S. Senator Ron Wyden, and as an independent planning consultant.